microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-assign-azureadroles.md

 ## Step 2: Create a security group that can be assigned an Azure AD role

 Create a group that’s assignable to an Azure AD role.
-Assign yourself as the group owner and both you and Aline as members.
+Assign yourself as the group owner and both you and Aline (the user created in Step 1) as members.

 ### Request: Create a role-assignable group